TENNLab-UTK/framework-open/markdown/python_build.md

 # Python Build

 This markdown is a simple walk-through on how to set up, activate, and update the TennLab Python environment.
 For information about the TennLab framework see the [Getting Started](./getting_started.md) markdown.
-All functions between the C++ and Python environments are identical.
+Most functions between the C++ and Python environments are identical, if a function cannot be used in Python, there is a replacement function to rectify the inconsistency.

 ------------------------------